dgitz/eros/src/Communication/MessageGeneration/README.md

 #MessageGeneration
 The code in this folder is used to automatically generate c++ code.
 Edit the message.xml file to build messages.
-Source code is generated for UDP and Serial comm protocols.
+Source code is generated for UDP, Serial and SPI comm protocols.

 UDP Supported Data Types:
 * uint8_t